 POPLINE - A freely accessible database indexing scientific articles, reports, books, and unpublished reports in a wide range of reproductive health issues, e.g. population law and policy, population and environment, family planning, fertility, reproductive health, sexually transmitted diseases / infections, gender and health.

-Proquest - provides access to a large range of databases, many full-text, including Health and Medical Complete.
+ProQuest - (UOW access only) Provides access to a large range of databases, many full-text, including Health and Medical Complete.

 PsycINFO - A bibliographic database that provides citations with abstracts to the scholarly literature in the psychological, social, behavioral, and health sciences.